 The journal Emerging Infectious Diseases published a report that examined the spread of fish tapeworm infections in Brazil.
 Infections were linked to contaminated salmon farmed at aquaculture sites in Chile.
-The transportation of the contaminated fish from Chile brought the infection to Brazil, a country that had not seen fish tapeworms before.
+The transportation of the contaminated fish from Chile brought the infection to Brazil, a country that hadn’t seen fish tapeworms before.

 Fish tapeworms are more common in developing countries because of sanitation, sewer, and drinking water issues.
 Water contaminated with human or animal waste could very likely contain tapeworms.